artemnovichkov/Carting/README.md

  - [x] Add option for adding new script
  - [x] Add support of multiple targets
  - [x] Add check of linked frameworks
- - [x] Add option for platform selection or automatic check
+ - [ ] Add support of tvOS and watchOS platforms
  - [ ] Check correct work with workspaces
  - [ ] Unify errors
  - [ ] Write tests